Chicago police fatally shoot 13-year-old boy during 'armed confrontation'

 One of the officers fired his weapon, striking the individual in the chest.
 A weapon was recovered and the individual was pronounced dead at the scene.
 The other male was apprehended and remains in custody, police said.

 The Cook County Medical Examiner's Office later identified the deceased individual as 13-year-old Adam Toledo.
-The boy's mother, Elizabeth Toledo, also confirmed his death to our sister station WLS-TV.
+The boy's mother, Elizabeth Toledo, also confirmed his death to our sister station WLS.

 "He was so full of life," she told WLS.
 "They just took it away from him."